bernardodiasc/bernardodiasc.github.io/content/posts/2018-04-17-render-web-animations-with-react-lottie/index.md

 ## Moar about animations!1!!

 Since we saw the goodness of Lottie web, let me tell you about one drawback I had to deal with recently.
-You know, it's good to be realistic about technicals choices, not everything is flowers.
+You know, it's good to be realistic about technical choices, not everything is flowers.

 The case was: In a Meteor project I've been working on, I had to include an animation and our team decided to use Lottie web.
 The problem is that the library relies on `window` object that's not available for SSR.
 Server-side rendering is a default feature on Meteor apps.
-Until the date of this post, this issue isn't a solved, although it's a known problem and I believe will be resolved soon.
+Until the date of this post, this issue isn't resolved, although it's a known problem and I believe will be addressed soon.

 As I told before, there are many ways to create interactive animations for the web and for this particular case I decided to go with CSS keyframes, the result went as expected, you can take a look here: